 We will send you a litter announcement once the puppies are born and email updates during the puppies first 8 weeks.
 Puppy selection and allocation is scheduled when the puppy is about 6 weeks old, via email.
 We require that the puppy be paid for in full when your puppy is selected- allocated.
 You cannot pay for your puppy on the day of pick-up.
 All the paperwork needs to be completed in advance.
 If said puppy is not paid for in full by the due date, the deposit is forfeited and the pup will be made available to the next family on our waiting list, unless prior arrangements have been made.
 Remember deposits are non refundable.
 We will ship the dog or fly with it accompanied, at the buyer’s expense, (if required) and our schedule allows it.
 Please confirm in advance this is an option for you and your pup.

-Acceptable payment methods are: Bank transfer with Quickbooks, Cash, PayPal for deposit only, Credit Card, Money Orders or Cashiers Check.
+Payment methods and deposits can be made on our Prices Page.
+Acceptable payment methods are: Bank transfer with Quickbooks invoice, Credit Card, Cash, PayPal for deposit only, Money Orders or Cashiers Check.
 If PayPal or credit cards are used a 3% convenience fee is added to your total.

 Heather C Hale